-The Grange continues to support the Connecticut Agricultural Experiment Station in New Haven, the Lockwood Farm in Hamden and the Valley Laboratory in Windsor.
+The Grange continues to support the Connecticut Agricultural Experiment Station in New Haven, the Lockwood Farm in Hamden and the Valley Laboratory in Windsor and opposes any major budget cuts to this facility.
+(2011)

 The Grange continues to support an efficient College of Agriculture and Natural Resources at the University of Connecticut.